synthead/timex_datalink_client/README.md

 # Timex Datalink library for Ruby

-Here is a fully-tested, feature-complete, and byte-for-byte perfect reimplementation of the Timex Datalink client software as a Ruby library!
+Here is a fully-tested, feature-complete, and byte-for-byte perfect reimplementation of all the various Timex Datalink client software as a Ruby library!
 This library supports every Datalink device manufactured, which includes protocols 1, 3, 4, 6, 7, and 9!

 These devices have been tested to work with this library: